dreadflopp/dreads_modlist_patches/README.md

     - New experience system that encourages exploration
     - Slower leveling
 - Overhauled magic, races, standing stones, werewolves and vampires
-- New, tougher bandits, dragons and enemies
+- New, tougher bandits and dragons
 - New NPC's and followers
 - Lightweight survival mod, the survival mod from Bethesda Creation Club.
 - Bigger trees for truly immersive forrests